 The short version

-Almost everything it's compared to is either a developer-driven pair programmer you sit in front of (Cursor, Claude Code, Codex CLI, Aider, Cline), or a vendor-hosted issue→PR agent you delegate to in someone else's cloud (Devin, Copilot coding agent, Codex cloud, Jules) — or its commercial-platform sibling, Factory droid.
+Almost everything it's compared to is either a developer-driven pair programmer you sit in front of (Cursor, Claude Code, Codex CLI, Pi, OpenCode, Aider, Cline), or a vendor-hosted issue→PR agent you delegate to in someone else's cloud (Devin, Copilot coding agent, Codex cloud, Jules), or its commercial-platform siblings, Factory droid and 8090.

 The category map

 A flat feature table would flatter or unfairly penalise everything, because these tools live on two axes: who drives (you, per task ↔ it reacts to events) and who hosts (a vendor ↔ you).
-Last Light lives in the self-hosted, event-driven quadrant — but it shares it.
+Last Light lives in the self-hosted, event-driven quadrant, but it shares it.

 developer-driven (you drive it, per task) ↔ event-driven / autonomous (it reacts)